Kyptronix-LLP-Development-Solutions/Oradah-Database-Helper/Privacy and Policy/readme.md

 Effective Date: November 04, 2024

 Your privacy is important to us.
-This Privacy Policy outlines how Kyptronix LLP ("we," "us," or "our") collects, uses, and protects your personal information when you use our mobile application Oradah (the "App").
+This Privacy Policy outlines how Oradah Inc ("we," "us," or "our") collects, uses, and protects your personal information when you use our mobile application Oradah (the "App").

 **1. Information We Collect**